jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ExportData.rst

 *Header separator* - useful for ASCII only, change if different isd esired.
 Include spaces, if these are desired!!!

 ***"Export Data & Notes"*** button does the job.
 If the data in the target location exist, you will be asked if you want to overwrite them.
-It may be easier to delete files from teh target location instead of overwriting, if you need to overwrite many.
+It may be easier to delete files from the target location instead of overwriting, if you need to overwrite many.

 Multiple data set export option: